Yanters/Online-Shop/README.md

 3. Go to localhost
 4. Install prestashop.
 5. Some important configurations
-    - nothing marked in SSL configuration
+    - Do not mark anythink in SSL configuration
-    - Database IP = mariadb
-    - Database Password = admin
+    - Set database informations as in you docker-compose file
 6. Wait until installation finish
 7. Change folder
     ```